Resident Teaching and Conferences

 |Leadership Training||4-year program with multiple evening sessions per year||see link|

 |Temporal Bone Course||Annual (multiple sessions)||Lecture and temporal bone dissection lab|

 |Rhinology Dissection Lab||Annual||Lecture and endoscopic cadaver dissection lab|

 |Head and Neck Dissection Lab||Biennial||Head and neck cadaver dissection lab|

 |Facial Plastics Injectables Workshop||Biannual||Lecture and practice with common injectables used in facial plastic surgery|

 |Journal Club||Weekly||Critically review research articles relevant to otolaryngologic practice, during Friday resident teaching conferences.|

 |Simulation Lab||Biennial||Simulation Lab Training at the Vanderbilt Center for Experimental Learning and Assessment (CELA)|

 Multiple departmental or subspecialty-specific conferences occur on a recurring basis.
-This includes a weekly departmental Grand Rounds and a monthly Morbidity, Mortality, and Improvement Conference.
+This includes a weekly departmental Grand Rounds and a quarterly Morbidity, Mortality, and Improvement Conference.
 Residents are commonly involved in presentation or discussion of topics during these conferences.
 During head and neck tumor board, which meets weekly, residents are responsible for presenting cases and being an integral part of patient care discussions.
 While multiple other administrative, educational, and patient-care oriented conferences/meetings occur per year, resident involvement in them is variable.